Mike Compton (musician)

 Mike Compton (born February 29, 1956) is an American mandolinist who has worked in bluegrass music, old-time music, folk music, and country blues.
 Compton is recognized for his interpretation of Bill Monroe’s mandolin style, performing as both a solo artist and with ensembles.
 Over a career spanning nearly five decades, he has collaborated with artists including John Hartford, Doc Watson, Elvis Costello, and Sting.

 Compton is a founding member of the Nashville Bluegrass Band and contributed to the Grammy Award-winning soundtrack for O Brother, Where Art Thou?, which helped renew interest in bluegrass and roots music.
-His discography includes over 120 recordings, and he serves as an instructor, hosting the annual Monroe Mandolin Camp in Nashville.
+His discography includes over 120 recordings, and he serves as an instructor, hosting the annual Monroe Mandolin Camp.
 Compton has received multiple International Bluegrass Music Association award nominations and a commendation from the Mississippi State Senate.